Probing Conceptual Understanding of Large Visual-Language Models: Finetuning for better conceptual understanding

 Dual-stream encoders like CLIP and FLAVA allow uni-modal feature representations that can be extracted and used for a variety of downstream tasks.
 Improving models that do not require paired input would provide greater value and stronger representations.
-To establish a baseline for future work and explore this idea, we finetune (FT) CLIP on a new dataset inspired by this benchmark called RelComp.
-We propose using selective negative and positive pairing based on attribute and predicate swaps.
-We propose using two commonly used losses, an image-text matching (ITM) loss and a contrastive loss (C) \cite{clip,singh2022flava} (Figure \ref{fig:contrastive_training}).
-We curate a new dataset RelComp for attribute-object and object-object relations.
-This dataset is based on MSCOCO \cite{coco} and VisualGenome \cite{visualgenome} and has no overlap between the benchmark datasets.
-We finetune CLIP ViT-B/32 using our proposed ITM and contrastive loss on RelComp.
+To explore this idea, we finetune (FT) CLIP ViT-B/32 on a new dataset inspired by this benchmark called RelComp.
+The new dataset RelComp for attribute-object and object-object relations is based on MS COCO \cite{coco} and VisualGenome \cite{visualgenome} and has no overlap between the benchmark datasets.

+We propose using selective negative and positive pairing based on attribute and predicate swaps and finetune using image-text matching (ITM) loss and a contrastive loss (C) \cite{clip,singh2022flava} for finetuning (see Figure \ref{fig:contrastive_training}).
 We linearly interpolate the original CLIP weights with our FT weights using an alpha$=0.2$ to prevent ``catastrophic forgetting'' \cite{ilharco2022patching,wortsman2022robust}.
-We call this ``CLIP Patched'' and finetune: visual-encoder only (V), text-encoder only (T) or both (VT).
-More details about losses, implementation and dataset are in the Supplementary.
+We call this ``CLIP Patched'' and finetune visual-encoder only (V), text-encoder only (T), or both (VT).
+More details about losses, implementation, and dataset are in the Supplementary.

 Overall results for our exploratory experiment are shown in Table \ref{tab:training_results}.
-We observe drift in a trade off between visual recognition (ImageNet accuracy) and conceptual map understanding (Probe-A/R).
+We observe drift as measured by ImageNet accuracy, even when patching.
 When finetuning using the visual-encoder only, the drift is less pronounced, but so is the improvement on RelComp.
 The largest increase is seen with FT text encoder only.
 This may indicate that for non-cross-attention models, text is more important for conceptual mapping.
-Our findings indicate that by using selective negative sampling to enforce compositional and relational learning without extensive co-attention and computational complexity.
+Our findings indicate that by using selective negative sampling we can enforce compositional and relational learning without extensive co-attention and computational complexity.